Montenegro - Data Protection Overview

 The notification must contain a description of the consequences of the breach, as well as the measures proposed or undertaken to remedy the cause of the breach.
 An operator must also notify the user of electronic communications, without delay, if the breach may adversely affect the personal data or privacy of the user.
 The notification must contain a description of the nature of the breach and refer to the person engaged by the operator from whom the user can obtain closer information on the breach, as well as the proposed measures to mitigate the negative consequences of the breach.

-The consent for processing for a minor (a person below 18) must be given by their parents/adoptive parents/guardians (Article 10(3) of the PDPL).
+The consent for processing for a minor (a person below 18 years of age) must be given by their parents/adoptive parents/guardians (Article 10(3) of the PDPL).

 Article 13 of the PDPL provides that special categories of personal data may be processed only: